 9.6.35.5 EPCS Priority Access Enable Request frame format

-The EPCS Priority Access Enable Request frame is an Action frame of category Protected EHT. (#17781)It is transmitted by an MLD through an affiliated STA as a request to enable EPCS priority access.
+The EPCS Priority Access Enable Request frame is an Action frame of category Protected EHT. (#17781)The frame is transmitted by an MLD through an affiliated STA as a request to enable EPCS priority access.
 The Action field of the EPCS Priority Access Enable Request frame contains the information shown in Table 9-623g (EPCS Priority Access Enable Request frame Action field format).

 …

-The Dialog Token field is defined in 9.4.1.12 (Dialog Token field) (#15383) and set by the requesting MLD.
+The Dialog Token field is defined in 9.4.1.12 (Dialog Token field) (#15383).
+It is set to a nonzero value chosen by the MLD sending the EPCS Priority Access Enable Request frame to identify the request/response transaction..

 …